 - Jeep Cherokee

-But, what happens if there are a several SUVs that have made your short list and you need help narrowing them down?
-Rates can vary significantly depending on the vehicle you drive, and may influence your purchase decision.
+Let's say though that several SUVs that have made your short list and you need help narrowing them down.
 We can help you on this front as well.
-If there are several SUVs that have caught your eye, you can easily compare quotes for up to 12 of them, side by side.
-Check it out for yourself!
-In just a minute, for example, you can compare quick quotes for all 10 of Canada's best-selling SUVs at once to see which are likely to cost you more, or less, to insure.
+You can easily compare insurance quotes for several vehicles (up to 12 of them, side by side) to see if there's one that tends to cost less to insure than the others.
+In just a minute, for example, you can compare quick quotes for all 10 of Canada's best-selling SUVs in one go to see how each ranks in terms of premiums.

 Choosing a new vehicle to buy can be complicated; let us help you make your purchase decision easier.